pkdone/practical-mongodb-aggregations-book/src/intro/introducing-aggregations.md

 The driver provides APIs to enable an application to use both the MongoDB Query Language (MQL) and the Aggregation framework.
 In the database, the Aggregation Runtime re-uses the Query Runtime to efficiently execute the query part of an aggregation workload that typically appears at the start of an aggregation pipeline.

-## The MongoDB Aggregations Language
+## What Is MongoDB's Aggregations Language?

 MongoDB's aggregation pipeline language is somewhat of a paradox.
 It can appear daunting, yet it is straightforward.
 It can seem verbose, yet it is lean and to the point.
 It is [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness) and able to solve any business problem __*__.
 Conversely, it is a strongly opinionated [Domain Specific Language (DSL)](https://en.wikipedia.org/wiki/Domain-specific_language), where, if you attempt to veer away from its core purpose of mass data manipulation, it will try its best to resist you.